 Some information is considered public (referred to as "Directory Information").
 This information can be released without the student's written permission.
 However, the student may opt to consider this information confidential as well.

-Directory Information only includes name, address, telephone number, e-mail address, digitized image/photograph/video, date and place of birth, major field of study, dates of attendance, grade level, enrollment status (undergraduate, full-time or part-time, etc.), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received and the most recent previous educational institution attended.
+Directory Information only includes name, address, e-mail address, telephone number, digitized image/photograph/video, date and place of birth (place of birth not currently collected or available), major field of study, dates of attendance, grade level, enrollment status (undergraduate, full-time or part-time, etc.), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received and the most recent previous educational institution attended.